streetdrone-home/sd_sockets/README.md

 The result is a byte array containing the message, which is then cast to a `std::string` and returned.

 The method will fail if the timeout duration passes without a successful read.
-If no timeout is provided, the method will block for 5 minutes.
+If no timeout is provided, the method will block for 1 second.

 #### __`write(const std::string & msg, const std::chrono::steady_clock::duration & timeout = std::chrono::minutes(5))`__